 Wondering if you should be debt free or start investing?
 Well, that depends.
 Read on to know more and make an informed choice.

 Do you want to have a debt-free life or make an investment and reap its benefits?
 Both demand money and commitment from the participant.
 Before you take a decision, there are a few things you should consider, which will assist you in making the choice that is best for you.
-Which should come first: investing money or paying off debt?
+Which should come first: paying off debt or investing money?

 Why Investment Matters